 A brilliant landscape of mountains, high plains, canyons, rivers, forests and desert lands make Colorado one of the most desirable states to live and visit.
 Colorado’s southwest corner borders Arizona, Utah and New Mexico, the only place in America where the corners of four states meet.

 Colorado is known all over the country as one of the most active, happy, safe, outdoorsy, and all around naturally beautiful states in the U.S. The Rocky Mountains cut a dramatic trail through the state’s center, there are rivers and lakes so blue they make the sky look washed out, and once you visit some of those unique Colorado cities, you may well just move there.
+Colorado’s capital, Denver, is a great place to visit and stay.
+If you find yourself that way on vacation or business, be sure to check out Stay Alfred’s denver vacation rentals.

 Colorado is nothing if not real, down to earth, and honest to goodness great place to live.
 So without further ado, here are the top 12 small cities in Colorado: